 Dr. T., my manager, called me into his office.
 “Pam, I’m afraid I have some bad news for all of us.
-The parent hospital has decided to close this campus in the next few months because they are losing so much money at this facility.
-Next month, they will decrease our hours to twenty hours per week.
-They have offered us positions at the parent hospital on the psychiatric unit, but we will need to be on call at night and weekends.
+The parent hospital has decided to close this campus in the next few months because they are losing so much money here.
+Next month, they will decrease us to twenty hours per week.
+They have offered us positions at the parent hospital on the psychiatric unit, but we will need to be on call at night and on weekends.
 Let me know what you decide to do.
 I think I’ll be looking for another job closer to my home.”

 This news took me by surprise.
-I knew the hospital was struggling, but I didn’t know it was this dire.
+I knew the hospital was struggling, but I didn’t know the extent of it.
 Three years ago, I built my dream house because Dr. T. told me my job was totally secure.
-I so enjoy living here because it is close to church and work and I host guests frequently.
+I enjoy my new home close to church and work, perfect for hosting guests.
 But I will not be able to pay my monthly bills on half my salary.
-I think this is a good time to leave psychiatry since I don’t want to work weekends and night shift again.
+I think this is a good time to leave psychiatry since I don’t want to work weekends and night shifts again.

 When I arrived home, I opened my Bible and asked God to show me the next step and to provide for me.
-Certainly, God, who created the universe, can supply my every need.
-This is my time to trust Him and see His provision.
+Certainly, God, who created the universe, could supply my every need.
+This was my time to trust Him and see His provision.

 “Be anxious for nothing, but in everything, by prayer and supplication with thanksgiving, let your requests be made known unto God.
 And the PEACE of God, which passes all understanding, shall keep your hearts and minds through Christ Jesus… But my God shall supply all your need according to His riches in glory by Christ Jesus.”
 Philippians 4:6-7, 19

-I have had a desire to teach nurses again in some way, so I applied to teach at a Christian college 1000 miles away.
-I visited the campus for ten days to observe the classes, speak with the nursing professors, meet with the Dean, attend several different churches, and look at a few houses to buy.
+Since I desire to mentor young nurses again in some way, I applied to teach at a Christian college 1000 miles away.
+I visited the campus for ten days and observed the classes, spoke with the nursing professors, and met with the Dean.
+I also attended several churches and looked at a few houses for sale.
 The Dean said they would love to have me join the faculty.

 I returned home and asked God to show me His will.
-If I joined the faculty, I would not have time to keep working as a Nurse Practitioner and would eventually lose my NP license.
+If I took the position, I would not have time to keep working as a Nurse Practitioner and would eventually lose my NP license.
 Because it took me so many years to become a Nurse Practitioner, the Lord did not give me peace about giving it up.
-So I wrote the Dean and declined their offer.
+I wrote the Dean and declined their offer.

-I applied to a home care agency and was hired as a RN to do psychiatric home visits after I finish my four hours daily at the psychiatric hospital.
-I drive to the worst parts of the city, enter smoke-filled apartments with blaring TV, assess the patient, and fill his locked med box for the week.
-Some of the patients are quite unstable mentally, so I ask God for protection as I quickly work.
-The agency said I can leave a patient’s home at any time if I do not feel safe.
-I always keep myself between the patient and the door and keep my cell phone in my pocket.
-How I thank the Lord daily for His protection!
-I continue to look for a full-time job as I know this is not the right job for me long term, but I thank God for His provision in the interim.
+I applied to a home care agency and was hired as an RN to do psychiatric home visits after I finished my four hours daily at the psychiatric hospital.
+I drove to the worst parts of the city, entered smoke-filled apartments with blaring TV, assessed the patient, and filled his locked med box for the week.
+Some of the patients are quite unstable mentally, so I asked God for protection as I quickly worked.
+The agency said I could leave a patient’s home at any time if I did not feel safe.
+I always positioned myself between the patient and the door and kept my cell phone in my pocket.
+How I thanked the Lord daily for His protection.
+I continued to look for a full-time job as I knew this was not the right job for me long term, but I thanked God for this interim provision.

 I interviewed for a job as a Nurse Practitioner to run the employee clinic of a large insurance company.
 The manager grilled me on how I would handle emergency situations.
 She said I answered all the emergency questions correctly and offered me the job.
-The pay is more than I made at the psychiatric hospital, but I’m a little hesitant about the 45 minute commute.
-I will need to leave my house daily at 6:30 a.m. to arrive in time.
+The pay is more than I made at the psychiatric hospital, but I’m hesitant about the 45-minute commute and need to leave my house daily at 6:30 a.m. to arrive on time.
 But since this is the only NP position God has opened, I accepted the offer.

 I was trained at the downtown office by an experienced NP and then was sent to the suburbs to run a busy clinic alone for 4000 employees.
 I have a receptionist, but no medical assistant to help me with vital signs or electrocardiograms (ECGs).
 The supervising MD comes to the office once a week to review my notes.
 He is also available by phone whenever I have an emergency.

 I am amazed at all I am expected to do.
 For every new employee, I do an ergonomic assessment of their desk, chair, phone, and computer to make sure it is in proper alignment for them to prevent carpal tunnel syndrome and other repetitive use injuries.
-The majority of the employees work in a cubicle and are on the computer and phone eight hours daily.
-We also hold health fairs for the employees periodically where we check their blood pressure, cholesterol, and glucose.
+Most of the employees work in a cubicle and are on the computer and phone for eight hours daily.
+We also hold health fairs for them periodically to check their blood pressure, cholesterol, and glucose.

-And then there are the daily clinics.
-Sometimes I have a line of 15 employees out the door waiting to see me.
-They come to work so sick because they don’t want to use any of their sick time or waste time going to their own doctor.
+During the daily clinics, I sometimes have a line of 15 employees out the door waiting to see me.
+They come to work ill because they don’t want to use any of their sick time or waste time going to their own doctor.
 If a Vice President comes in, they get to go to the front of the line.
 In the four months that I have been here, I have had to call the ambulance about a dozen times for emergencies ranging from chest pain and asthma attacks to hemorrhaging.